claws/aioprometheus/README.rst

 aioprometheus
 =============
-A Prometheus Python client library for asyncio-based applications

 `aioprometheus` is a Prometheus Python client library for asyncio-based applications.
 It provides provides metrics collection and serving capabilities, supports multiple data formats and pushing metrics to a gateway.

-The project documentation can be found `here <http://aioprometheus.readthedocs.org/>`_.
+The project documentation can be found on `ReadTheDocs <http://aioprometheus.readthedocs.org/>`_.

 Install